 Thankfully, there are several left handed ukulele options these days and there’s even a book about how to play the ukulele left handed:

-Buy this Hola concert ukulele bundle on Amazon for $69.95!BUY ON AMAZON
+Buy this Hola concert ukulele bundle on Amazon!BUY ON AMAZON

 What are the best ukulele shops in Hawaii?